ServerMod/MultiAdmin/README.md

 - GITHUBGEN [FILE LOCATION]: Generates a github .md file outlining all the features/commands
 - HELP: Prints out available commands and their function
 - INFO: Prints MultiAdmin license information
-- NEW <CONFIG ID>: Starts a new server with the given config id
+- NEW <SERVER ID>: Starts a new server with the given Server ID
 - RESTART: Restarts the game server (MultiAdmin will not restart, just the game)
 - RESTARTNEXTROUND: Restarts the server at the end of this round
 - STOPNEXTROUND: Stops the server at the end of this round

-## Config settings
+## Config Settings
-All configuration settings go into a file named `scp_multiadmin.cfg` (you'll have to make this file) in the same directory as MultiAdmin.exe
+All configuration settings go into a file named `scp_multiadmin.cfg` (you'll have to make this file) in the same directory as MultiAdmin.exe or in your server directory within the `servers_folder` value defined in the global configuration file
+Any configuration files within the directory defined by `servers_folder` will have it's values used for that server over the global configuration file

 Config Option | Value Type | Default Value | Description
 --- | :---: | :---: | :------: